The Importance of Treating Depression and Addiction in New Jersey

 What is Addiction?

 Addiction is a chronic disease that affects the brain’s reward system, leading to compulsive substance use despite negative consequences.
 It alters brain chemistry, making it difficult for individuals to control their behavior, even when they want to quit.
+Addiction can involve drug or alcohol addiction and other substance abuse issues, impacting people from all walks of life.
+Overcoming drug addiction is especially challenging due to its chronic nature and the need for comprehensive, ongoing support.
 Addiction can be physical, psychological, or both, depending on the substance.

 What Substances are Addictive?